mutiny/website/source/articles/code_coverage_versus_mutation_testing.html.md

 In short, mutation testing imposes stricter requirements on our test suite than code coverage, and hence provides greater confidence in the quality of our code.

-## Footnotes
+---

-  [^1]: The term *code coverage* is quite widely used in practice, but it's a little imprecise.
-Most often, I see code coverage used to mean *statement coverage*, which measures the proportion of the statements of a program that have been executed by a test suite.
-There are other types of code coverage too, including *branch coverage* (the proportion of control flow branches that have been executed), *decision coverage* (the proportion of boolean sub-expressions that have been executed), *path coverage* (the proportion of control flow paths through the program that have been execute), and many more.
-In this essay, I use the term code coverage to mean statement coverage.
+  [^1]: Actually, *code coverage* is a whole bunch of metrics.
+Here, I'm really talking about *statement coverage* as that seems to be the most widely known code coverage metric.
+Other examples of *code coverage* metrics include branch, path and MC/DC coverage.
-  [^2]: To obtain these results, I used version [PIT](http://pitest.org) v0.33.
+  [^2]: I used version [PIT](http://pitest.org) v0.33.